witoldmetel/10x-cards/.ai/db-plan.md

 - All IDs use UUID type for better scalability and security
 - Timestamps use WITH TIME ZONE for proper timezone handling
 - The schema supports the SuperMemo2 (SM2) algorithm parameters for spaced repetition
-- Collections table added to support grouping of flashcards
-- Study sessions table added to track learning progress
-- Proper foreign key constraints and cascading deletes implemented
+- Collections require name and color fields, with description being optional
+- Flashcards created manually default to 'Approved' status
+- Flashcards created by AI default to 'New' status
+- reviewed_at timestamp is updated whenever review_status changes
+- Pagination uses limit and offset with totalCount for all list endpoints